muety/muetsch.io/source/_posts/how-to-make-telegram-bots.md

 If you like to try by bot, simply write a message to **@FavoriteBot** and share it to your friends, if you like it.

-If you have any questions, contact me via mail to *mail(at)ferdinand-muetsch.de.*
+If you have any questions, contact me via mail to *ferdinand(at)muetsch.io.*